wubin28/wuzhenbens_playground/word_count_cpp/README.md

 - Return Type: std::optional<std::string>
 - Business Meaning: Returns std::nullopt if processing is successful; returns a string containing an error message if an error occurs

+Notes:
+- The function is marked as [[nodiscard]] and inline noexcept
+- Uses std::chrono to measure processing time
+- Creates NUM_THREADS threads to process file chunks in parallel
 ```

 ## processWord